eficode-academy/code-infra/README.md

 This is the test project, which will be compiled by the students through jenkins.

 # setup

-Fork this git repository for the go web server:

 Create the data filesystems for the servers: